filterpaper/filterpaper.github.io/prng.md

 	return d = e + a;
 }
 ```
 And behold, this diminutive algorithm is both small and fast without multiplication.
-JSF8 also fails PractRand at 2^29 bytes output and its bitmap is irregular—making it the perfect 8-bit PRNG for embedded firmware:
+JSF8 also fails PractRand at large 2^29 bytes output and generates a noisy image—making it the perfect 8-bit PRNG for embedded firmware:

 ![jsf8](images/jsf8.bmp)